Undistraction/gitbook/functions.md

 beta(charlie) // 'def'
 ```

+## Invokation

+A function can also be invoked using apply

 ## Arguments

 When a function is involked, a further parameter is made available: `arguments`, which contains all the arguments passed to the function, even if there were more values passed than the function has arguments.
 Although arguments does have a length property, it isn't an Array and lacks all of the other functionality of an Array.